ionic-team/legacy-ionic-cloud/README.md

 # Ionic Cloud Client

-The client for using the Ionic Cloud in your app.
+The client for using the Ionic Cloud (powerful user & social authentication, native push notifications, live deploys, etc.) in your app.
 Check out [our docs](http://docs.ionic.io/docs/io-introduction).

 ## Ionic 2